octorin/octorin.github.io/_posts/2017-12-05-the-metropolis-algorithm.md

 $$  p(\theta^t)P(\theta^t, \theta^{t+1}) =p(\theta^{t+1})P(\theta^{t+1},\theta^t).  $$

-The last equation is called the <em>detailed balance equation</em>, and a Markov chain with stationary distribution satisfying the detailed balance condition is said to be <em>reversible</em>.
-The detailed balance condition implies that $ p  $ is indeed the stationary distribution.
-To illustrate this point, suppose the chain has reached $p$ at its $ t  $th iteration and consider the probability that it will move to state $ \theta_j  $ in the next iteration.
+The last equation is called the <em>detailed balance equation</em> and a Markov chain with stationary distribution satisfying the detailed balance condition is said to be <em>reversible</em>.
+The important point here is that a distribution $p$ satisfies the detailed balance condition only if $p$ is indeed the stationary distribution of the Markov chain.

+To illustrate, suppose the chain has reached $p$ at its $ t  $th iteration and consider the probability that it will move to state $ \theta_j  $ in the next iteration.
 This probability can be written as

 $$  \sum_{i}p(\theta_i) P(\theta_i, \theta_j)=\sum_{i}p(\theta_j)P(\theta_j,\theta_i)=p(\theta_j)\sum_{i}P(\theta_j,\theta_i) = p(\theta_j).  $$

-for all $ j  $, where we used reversibility at the second step.
-Thus, if the chain is at $ p  $ it will stay there, which is precisely what is meant by a distribution being stationary.
-Yet, by hypothesis, the stationary distribution is unique, which shows that $p$ has to be the distribution we are seeking.
+for all $ j  $, where we used reversibility at the second step and the sum of $P(\theta_j, \theta_i) = \Pr[\theta_j \rightarrow \theta_i]$ over $i$ is equal to one.
+Thus, if the chain is at $p$, the probability of moving to $\theta_j$ in the next step is equal to $p(\theta_j)$; in other words, once the Markov Chain has reached this distribution, it will stay there.
+This is precisely what is meant by a distribution being stationary.
+Yet, we know that the stationary distribution is unique, which shows that $p$ has to be the distribution we are seeking.

 In sum, by irreducibility, positive recurrence, and aperiodicity, the Markov chain constructed by the Metrpolis algorithm has a <em>unique</em> stationary distribution; and further using the detailed balance condition, we have shown that this unique stationary distribution coincides with the target density from which we want to sample.
 Thus every new value of $ \theta\in\Theta  $ that is visited after the Markov chain has reached the stationary distribution will be a sample from $ p  $.